Scottish Highlands & Skye

 Your accommodation for this tour will be a mixture of 3, 4 star hotels and a renovated guesthouse which has become a favourite with our customers.
 All the accommodation has been chosen for its position, being bike friendly and receiving good reviews.
 All rooms are en-suite with the facilities consistent with its grading.
 You will have full use of the hotels’ leisure facilities, including spa and swimming pools, so you may wish to bring your swimming gear.
 Evening meals are included, with the exception of your stay in the guesthouse which does not have any dining room, but there is an excellent restaurant next door.

-Monday 1st June (180 miles) Another day of wonderful scenery and great roads as we take the beautiful coastal road past Oban & Fort William.
-There's time to pay a visit to the Commando Memorial at Spean Bridge, and pause to admire the famous Eilean Donan Castle - backdrop for a thousand calendars - before arriving at our final destination, a guest house in a lovely seaside village.
-This family run guest house is now a firm favourite with our clients, recently refurbished, all its rooms are en-suite, have flat screen TV's and tea making facilities.
+Monday 21st June (180 miles) Another day of wonderful scenery and great roads as we take the beautiful coastal road past Oban & Fort William.
+There's time to pay a visit to the Commando Memorial at Spean Bridge, and pause to admire the famous Eilean Donan Castle - backdrop for a thousand calendars - before arriving at our final destination in a lovely seaside village.
+Your accommodation will be either a family run guest house or village Inn both of which have en-suite bathrooms, TV, coffee making and all the facilities you would expect.
 As the guesthouse does not have a dining room we usually eat together at one of the local restaurants.
-Guesthouse, B&B.
+Guesthouse/Inn, B&B.

 |One person, one bike, shared room||£935|